Endothelin converting enzyme 1

 Endothelin converting enzyme 1, also known as ECE1, is an enzyme which in humans is encoded by the ECE1 gene.
+It is inhibited by phosphoramidon.
+ECE1 also mediates melanin production through breaking down inactive Big-EDN1 to produce an active EDN1 in keratinocytes and endothelial cells.

 Function

 Endothelin-converting enzyme-1 is involved in the proteolytic processing of endothelin-1 (EDN1), -2 (EDN2), and -3 (EDN3) to biologically active peptides.